firebase/firebase-ios-sdk/ZipBuilder/README.md

 ## Zip Builder

-This is a small Swift Package Manager project that allows users to package a Firebase iOS Zip file.
-With no launch arguments, it will use the most recent public versions of all SDKs included in the zip file.
+This is a small Swift Package Manager project that allows users to package an iOS Zip file of binary packages.

 ### Requirements